Columbia Tech Center

 - Process Admission application

-- Accept $25 Admission application fee (credit card or check ONLY)
+- Accept $25 Admission application fee (credit card ONLY)

 - Giving the Next Steps to attend Clark College